The most ridiculous claim in Donald Trump's statement criticizing Mitch McConnell | ExBulletin

 Here is Trump:

-“ In ‘Mitch’s Senate,’ over the past two election cycles, I single-handedly saved at least 12 Senate seats, more than eight in the 2020 cycle, and then came the Georgia disaster, where we would have had to win both seats in the US Senate, but McConnell matched the Democratic offer of $ 2,000 stimulus checks with $ 600 …
+In ‘Mitch’s Senate,’ over the past two election cycles, I single-handedly saved at least 12 Senate seats, over eight in the 2020 cycle, and then came the Georgia disaster, where we should have won. both seats in the US Senate, but McConnell matched the Democratic offer of $ 2,000 stimulus checks with $ 600 …

 “… My only regret is that McConnell ‘begged’ for my full support and support in front of the great people of Kentucky in the 2020 election, and I gave it to him.
-He went from one point to 20 points and won.
+He went from a point to 20 points, and won. “

-Let’s start with the second claim: without Trump’s help, McConnell would have lost his re-election bid to Democrat Amy McGrath.
+Let’s start with the second claim first – that, without Trump’s help, McConnell would have lost his re-election bid to Democrat Amy McGrath.

 In early July, the same day McGrath officially entered the race, Trump tweeted an unqualified endorsement from McConnell.
 “Why would Kentucky ever think of giving up the most powerful position in Congress, the Senate majority leader, for a freshman Senator with little power in what will hopefully be the minority party,” Trump tweeted.
 “We need Mitch in the Senate to keep America great !!”